Autoinjector

-An autoinjector (or auto-injector) is a medical device designed to deliver a dose of a particular drug.
-The injectors were initially designed to overcome the hesitation associated with self-administration of the needle-based drug delivery device.
+An autoinjector (or auto-injector) is a medical device for injection of a premeasured dose of a particular drug.
 Most autoinjectors are one-use, disposable, spring-loaded syringes (prefilled syringes).
-By design, autoinjectors are easy to use and are intended for self-administration by patients, or administration by untrained personnel.
-The site of injection depends on the drug loaded, but it typically is administered into the thigh or the buttocks.
+By design, autoinjectors are easy to use and are intended for self-administration by patients, administration by untrained personnel, or easy use by healthcare professionals; they can also overcome the hesitation associated with self-administration using a needle.
+The site of injection depends on the drug, but it typically is administered into the thigh or the buttocks.